jdanks420/labwc-minimal-dark/README.md

 as a keyboard focused user i have made a keybind scheme for easy memorization and comfort

-#### installation

-    this is very easy simply click the green code button and download as a zip. extract it and paste the contents into ~/.config.

-    then run this command:

-    chmod +x ~/.config/scripts/*

 ### CTRL + Arrows
     > this controls the window snapping maintaining gaps